 Join the Natural Dyers & Growers Academy to share your results, get support, and connect with fellow fibre growers and natural dye artists.

-Dye Colour: Blue to Purple (Eco & Floral Printing) | Country of Collection: Ireland
+Dye Colour: Yellow & Orange | Country of Collection: Ireland

-🌱 Sowing Period: Spring or late summer
+🌱 Sowing Period: Early February to late May

 ☀️ Preferred Garden Location: Full sun with well-drained soil